TNK-BP partners want BP buyout, not sell-out

 "The shareholders need to find a way to realign ownership interests and eliminate the internal contradictions that are tearing TNK-BP apart," he told Reuters in an interview.

-Shareholder relations at TNK-BP, often rocky since BP came in as an equal partner in 2003, broke down last year when the British group tried to reach a strategic alliance with state-controlled Russian oil major Rosneft (ROSN.MM).
+Shareholder relations at TNK-BP, often rocky since BP came in as an equal partner in 2003, broke down last year when the British group tried to reach a strategic alliance with state-controlled Russian oil major Rosneft.

 AAR won an injunction against the deal, arguing that it violated an exclusivity clause in the TNK-BP shareholders' agreement.
 Arbitration proceedings continue into whether BP breached the shareholder agreement.
 BP abandoned the tie-up plan and Rosneft has since partnered other foreign companies.